1LineAtaTime/Pet_Deterrent_ESP32_BLE_AirTag/README.md

   ```

 3. Add the lines below in your [homeassistant/config/configuration.yaml](Archives/configuration.yaml).
 This will create an input text box in Home Assistant that ESP Home will use as the RSSI threshold value.
 You can then tweak the value to your desired threshold from the Home Assistant dashboard without having to restart anything.
 Changes will happen in the blink of an eye!
 You can either add one of these for each ESP32 location you have, or use the same for all of them.
+I do have a time_rssi_present to configure how long the devices need to be detected in order for the buzzer to go off.
+You can leave this at 0 seconds so it instantly alerts if they are detected.
   ```
   input_number:
+    time_rssi_present:
+      name: Bedroom Time min
+      min: 0
+      max: 300
+      step: 1
+      mode: box
+      unit_of_measurement: s

     bedroom_rssi_present:
       name: Bedroom RSSI min
       min: -120